 Directions: Start in Northport.
 Go north on SR-25 for .7 miles.
 Cross the Columbia River.
 Turn left on Sheep Creek Road (gravel/dirt).
 Go 4.3 miles and turn right to site.
 Get directions.

 Skookum Creek Campground is set in a wooded area along Skookum Creek, about 1.5 miles from where it empties into the Pend Oreille River.
 The campground is a local favorite near the Washington/Idaho border.

 Directions: Start on SR-20 at Usk.
 Go east across river for .9 miles.
 Turn right on Le Clerc Road.
 Go 3.2 miles.
 Turn left on a one-lane gravel road.
 Go .1 mile.
 Turn left and go .3 miles to site.
 Get directions.

 Dragoon Creek Campground boasts developed campsites with RV access.
 A small open field used for day use is adjacent to Dragoon Creek, which flows through the middle of the campground.
 Pets allowed on leash.
 Please dispose of pet waste appropriately.
 Visit our Flickr page for photos.
-Open as of May 24.
+Campground closed for the season as of Sept.
+6.

 Directions: Start in Spokane at the junction of US Highway 2 and US Highway 395.
 Go north on US Highway 395 for 10.2 miles.
 Turn left on Dragoon Creek Road.
 Go .4 miles to campground entrance.
 Get directions.